 It refers to the system characteristics required to guarantee the performance, reliability (usually 25 years starting at the provisional acceptance date of the system) and capacity upgradeability.
+This Recommendation has neither longitudinal nor transverse compatibility objectives for the reason outlined in clause 8.11.

-To meet these requirements, characteristics and performance of terminal equipments are detailed with references to terrestrial Recommendations.
-The following submerged equipments are also defined in the current version of Recommendation ITU-T G.977:
+To meet these requirements, characteristics and performance of terminal equipment are detailed with references to terrestrial Recommendations.
+The following submerged equipment are also defined in the current version of Recommendation ITU-T G.977:

 - i) optical submarine repeaters;

-- ii) branching units;
+- ii) branching units including fixed and reconfigurable optical add/drop multiplexing-branching unit;

 - iii) optical submarine equalizers.